 Student Voice, Leadership & Participation

-We have 10 Senior Prefects, including our Head Prefects and their Deputies.
-They lead on initiatives in the four priority areas of:
+We also have 10 Senior Prefects, who not only that lead on five priority areas of:

 - Leadership & Management